Coronavirus guidance for students and applicants

 When will applications for 2021 be open? (undergraduate and postgraduate)

-The applications for next academic year open at the end of September.
+The applications for next academic year are open.
 This applies to both UG and PG courses.
 Our webpages will be updated as soon as the new cycle opens.

 When will postgraduate courses start?